ndrewtl/airspace-jekyll/_posts/2018-04-18-pandas-python-intro.md

 Let's pause and recap what we've done here before plotting the regression.

 ##### 1. We used an `import` statement with a slightly different format here: `from module.submodule import function`.
 This is a handy way of importing just a single function from a Python module.
-In this case we only want to use the `linregress` function in scipy's `stats` submodule, so we can just import it without anything else using that syntax.
+In this case we only want to use the `linregress` function in SciPy's `stats` submodule, so we can just import it without anything else using that syntax.

 ##### 2. Next we are assigning the results of `linregress` to variable called `stats`.

 ##### 3. The `linregress` function is slightly different to the functions we've seen so far, because it returns an object with multiple values.
 In fact it returns the `slope`, `intercept`, `rvalue`, `pvalue`, and `stderr` (standard error).
-We can get hold of each of these values by using the dot notation: `stats.slope`, for example, much in the same way we can access our DataFrame attributes with `dataframe.Height`.
+We can get hold of each of these values by using the dot notation: e.g. `stats.slope`, for example, much in the same way we can access our DataFrame attributes with `dataframe.Height`.

 ##### 4. For ease of typing later, we've assigned the `stats.slope` to a variable `m`, and `stats.intercept` to a variable `b`.